MHC Intern Life: Fiachra Cooney

 17 June 2019

-As part of our MHC Intern Life series, Fiachra Cooney tells us about his experience in MHC so far, the move from Clare to Dublin and a summer spent in Vancouver.
+As part of our MHC Intern Life series, Fiachra Cooney tells us about his experience in MHC, the move from Clare to Dublin and a summer spent in Vancouver.

 Why did you choose law?